Invisible Hearing Aids

 Can I get invisible hearing aids on the NHS?

 Invisible hearing aids are not issued as standard on the NHS.
 Typically only behind the ear hearing aids are offered free on the NHS.
-You will need to visit a private retailer to discuss the invisible hearing aid models on offer.
+You will need to visit a private hearing aid provider to discuss the invisible hearing aid models on offer.
 These will be financed yourself.

 Compared to other hearing aids, invisible hearing aids are known to have shorter battery life due to their small size.
 Most models take the smallest battery available so a full time wearer can only expect 2-5 days of power.
 Typically, invisible hearing aids last for approximately five years.